myfashionhub/change-tracker/README.md

-## Tracking changes on Makeyourmove.tv
+## Ruby script for tracking changes

 ### Getting started
 * This assumes your machine has Ruby environment.
-Clone the repo, cd into it and run `bundle install` to install dependencies (`gem install bundle`)
+Clone the repo, cd into it and run `bundle install` to install dependencies (`gem install bundle` if gem bundle is not already installed).

+* How it works: The script downloads the page/file you specify and git commits any change it detects.
+It can be set up to run at intervals with crontab. `git push --quiet` option means you will only get notified by email if an error is encountered.

 #### If system Ruby is installed:
 * Replace the top line of run.rb with: